Score specification reference

 Resources definition

-The Resource section of the Score Specification allows users to describe the relationship between Workloads and their dependent resources in an environment-agnostic way.
-The purpose of the Resource section is to validate resource references in the same Score file.
+The resource section of the Score Specification allows users to describe the relationship between workloads and their dependent resources in an environment-agnostic way.
+The purpose of the resource section is to validate resource references in the same Score file.

-Resources can be anything and Score doesn’t differentiate resources by types.
+resources can be anything and Score doesn’t differentiate resources by types.
 The resource section can be used to provision multiservice setups with platforms like Docker Compose.

-It is up to the Score implementation (CLI) to resolve the resource by name, type, or any other meta information available.
+It is up to the Score implementation to resolve the resource by name, type, or any other meta information available.

 Resources